 A little over a year ago her DEXA scan showed she had a rapid bone loss over the preceding year and had osteoporosis.
 She began to change her diet to a high potassium foods diet.
-However it was still quite different from mine since she wanted it to be varied and taste good to her.
+However, it was still quite different from mine.
+She wanted it to be varied and taste good to her.
 I also want it to taste good, but I enjoy the taste of raw fruits and vegetables.
 And I don't need as much variety.

-She learned which foods were high in potassium and low in sodium and began to use those foods in her diet, avoiding the high sodium foods.
+She learned which foods were high in potassium, and low in sodium.
+And she began to use those foods in her diet, avoiding the high sodium foods.
 She got her intake up to 4700 gm a day of potassium and less than 1500 sodium after a few days.
 After several days of measuring the potassium content of her foods, she was able to estimate well enough not to measure any more.
-She also is an excellent cook, so she could prepare high potassium foods that tasted good to her.
+She also is an excellent cook.
+So she prepared high potassium foods that tasted good to her.
 It became a habit for the past year.

 At any rate, since my wife fell on her backside on both her falls, I suspect she would have had a fracture if her osteoporosis had continued to progress.
-But she is now working to improve her bone density even more and is stressing it with weight bearing, which should lead to even more density if she continues with the high potassium foods.
-The potassium in the foods counters the calcium loss, allowing the bone to respond to weight bearing in a more natural way.
-With excess sodium promoting the continued dissolution of the bone, the weight bearing exercises would probably be of little use.
+But she is now working to improve her bone density even more.
+She is stressing it with weight bearing.
+That should lead to even more density if she continues with the high potassium foods.
+The potassium in the foods counters calcium loss.
+And that allows the bone to respond to weight bearing in a more natural way.
+With excess sodium promoting the continued dissolution of the bone, weight bearing exercises would probably be of little use.